 - Filling: Heat the oven to 350 degrees F.

-- Place one 8-ounce package of the cream cheese, 1/3 cup of the sugar, and the cornstarch in a large bowl and beat with an electric mixer on medium, scraping bottom and sides of bowl often, until creamy.
+- Place one 8-ounce package of the softened cream cheese, ⅓ cup of the sugar, and the cornstarch in a large bowl and beat with an electric mixer on medium, scraping bottom and sides of bowl often, until creamy.

-- Beat in remaining packs of cream cheese, one at a time, then increase the mixer speed to high and beat in remaining sugar and vanilla, scraping sides and bottom of bowl to ensure mixture is smooth.
+- Beat in remaining softened cream cheese, then increase the mixer speed to high and beat in remaining sugar and vanilla, scraping sides and bottom of bowl to ensure mixture is smooth.

 - Add each egg, one at a time, stirring or beating at the lowest speed until incorporated.
 The goal is not to beat a lot of extra air in with the eggs.